 Many different things can be considered as a factor affecting your performance in examinations, although most often it is illness.
-You should speak to Jo Ockwell or send an email to welfare.officer@some.ox.ac.uk about this.
+You should speak to Jo Ockwell or send an email to welfare.lead@some.ox.ac.uk about this.
 She will advise you on what you need do.
-Also, see: www.ox.ac.uk/students/academic/exams/guidance general procedure, refer to www.ox.ac.uk/students/academic/complaints?wssl=1.
-The most important thing is to remember that you won't be penalised or discriminated against for making a complaint, and all complaints will be treated with confidentiality.
+Also, see: www.ox.ac.uk/students/academic/exams/guidance